phac-nml/irida/doc/user/user/pipelines/index.md

 ![sample-assembly-results](../samples/images/sample-automated-assembly.png)

-The saved assemblies can then be directly accessible to anyone with permission to read the associated Sample.
+The saved assemblies can then be directly accessible to anyone with permission to read the Sample.

 If an assembly already exists for a Sample, then the saved assembly will be appended onto the list of saved assemblies.